Finite-temperature topological transitions in the presence of quenched uncorrelated disorder: Numerical methods and results

 where the reported errors are largely dominated by systematic errors.
 The estimated value of the critical exponent $\nu$ is fully consistent with the one obtained previously, see Eq.~\eqref{numest}, although significantly less accurate.

 In Fig.~\ref{thirdcumsca_K1} we show the scaling plot obtained by rescaling $B_3$ data using the optimal value $q_c$ in Eq.~\eqref{numestbis} and the critical exponent $\nu=0.82$ obtained at fixed $q=0.015$.
-The results are substantially consistent, however we note that scaling corrections are much larger than the data at fixed $q=0.015$, see Fig.~\ref{thirdcumsca}.
-This slower approach to the asymptotic critical behavior may be explained by two different reasons.
-The first possible cause is that we changed the variable that is kept fixed in the scan ($q$ in the previous case, $K$ now), and if the confinement-deconfinement transition line is almost parallel to the $q$ axis for $K\approx 1$ this results in a significant increase of scaling corrections.
-The other possible cause is that we are getting closer to the Nishimori point, and crossover effects can thus be present on small lattices.
+The results are substantially consistent, however we note that scaling corrections are much larger than those at fixed $q=0.015$, see Fig.~\ref{thirdcumsca}.
+This slower approach to the asymptotic critical behavior can be easily explained by the presence of larger scaling corrections, as generally expected when approaching the multicritical Nishimori point, where the critical behavior is expected to change.
 The qualitative behaviors of the $B_3$ curves obtained for $K=1$ and $q=0.015$ is the same, however the presence of large scaling corrections for $K=1$ makes it impossible to achieve a robust quantitative check that the asymptotic scaling curves associated with $B_3$, cf. Eq.~\eqref{Hg3-scaling}, are the same up to rescaling coefficients in the two cases.

 In conclusion, we believe that our results provide a quite robust evidence that the topological transitions of the 3D lattice ${\mathbb Z}_2$ gauge model changes universality class in the presence of quenched uncorrelated disorder associated with the plaquette.
 Moreover, we note that the exponent $\nu$ of this new universality class significantly differs from that of the ferromagnetic transitions in 3D random-bond Ising models, for which~\cite{HPPV-07} $\nu_{\rm rdi}=0.683(2)$.